 #4 Compelling Texts

 The last but not the least UX design goal we want to outline in this article is (unexpectedly!) related to the text content.
 Historically, UX design has been more associated with visualization and, as a result, texts have been often undervalued and neglected.
-But, fortunately, such situation has changed recently.
+But, fortunately, such a situation has changed recently.

 As we mentioned at the beginning of this article, UX trends are changing all the time.
 That’s why to create relevant web and mobile applications which offer a delightful user experience, you should always keep your finger on a pulse.
-So our final tip for today: whatever you do, try to always put yourself in user’s shoes.
+So our final tip for today: whatever you do, try to always put yourself in the user’s shoes.
 Asking such simple questions as Is the product easy to use? and How do I feel after an interaction with this app? will for sure help you resolve most professional challenges.